nbarraud/plottwist/gamePrompt3.md

-Now, process the following novel text starting at the beginning with 1 Narration Dialogue
+Now, process the following novel text starting from the beginning with Narration